NISP-GmbH/DCV-Clients/macos/pkg_builder/README.md

 Using this script you can make your own PKG file to customize the DCV Viewer settings.

+## Requirement

+You need to have Python 3 installed.

 ## Creating the .pkg